yusuf-wadi/story-template-jekyll/README.md

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!
 - **GitHub**: Fork this reposity and create a branch named `gh-pages`, then start editing the `_config.yml` file!

-# Issues

-If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/fractal-jekyll-theme) and I will be more than happy to help!

-Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/fractal-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/fractal-jekyll-theme@incoming.gitlab.com).

-The GitHub repository is simply a mirror of the GitLab repository.

 # Credits